St. Louis Shakespeare Festival

 Our logo design relayed Romeo & Zooliet’s audience, content and tone.

 Romeo & Zooliet is a family-friendly adaptation of Romeo & Juliet with an unexpected twist.
-In this version, Romeo is portrayed as a sea lion, Juliet as a grizzly bear and other characters as similar animal puppets.
+In this version, Romeo is a sea lion, Juliet is a grizzly bear and other characters are similar animal puppets.

-Because the production is primarily geared toward children, the St. Louis Shakespeare Festival wanted its logo to capture a sense of fun while still feeling modern.
+Because the production is primarily geared toward children, the St. Louis Shakespeare Festival wanted our event branding services to capture a sense of fun while still feeling modern.
 In response, our designers delivered a logo with a playful palette of orange and green, a funky three-dimensional font and a subtle tiger tail at the tip of the “T.”

 Branding

-Our team delivered a simple style guide that would create brand integrity throughout the 2026 season.
+We delivered a simple style guide to maintain brand integrity throughout the 2026 season.